-In Argentina, the development of the railroads south of Buenos Aires began in 1865 and by 1910, almost five thousand kilometres had been completed.
-It wasn’t until then that the massive investments were made which encouraged the movement of settlers into these immense territories.
+The development of the south railroads of Buenos Aires began in 1865.
+By 1910, almost five thousand kilometres had been completed.
+It wasn’t until then that the massive investments were made, encouraging the movement of settlers into these immense territories.
 Between 1909 and 1924, construction of new railways was carried out in Patagonia, from the cities on the Atlantic coast to cross over towards the west, to the heartlands of this immense country.
 Starting in San Antonio Oeste, the route finally linked San Carlos de Bariloche in 1934.

 The “Expreso Patagonico”, the “Trochita”, connects the province of Rio Negro to the province of Chubut.
 Initiated in 1932 in the small town of Ingeniero Jacobacci, it reached Esquel, in 1945, 402 kilometres further south.
 From the 1950’s to the end of the 1980’s, the “Trochita” was used for the transportation of goods and passengers.
 Stopping in 1992, traffic has since resumed on three small sections but now with tourist trains.

 This little narrow-gauge railway (only 750 mm wide) has ,since its construction, operated exclusively with steam engines, a remarkable and unique fact within the railway world.
 To this day it has kept its original equipment including Henschel and Baldwin locomotives and wooden wagons built in Belgium.

 The country has several coal mines in activity where the movement of wagons filled with coal and their transfer to the main state lines is still carried out by steam locomotives, mainly class 62 (0-6-0) of Yugoslav manufacture on an American model, assembled by the Duro Daković factories in Slavonski Brod, in present-day Croatia, between 1952 and 1961.